How Much Of Your Bankroll Should You Bet?

 What's the best way to manage you betting bankroll?
 How much should you bet on any one bet?
-Is there a way to optimize value in the betting markets?
-Andrew takes us through a few of the options and tell us how he determines how much money to put down.
+Andrew takes us through the options and tells us how he determines how much money to bet.

-Many gamblers have the ability to recognise value in a particular sports gambling market, whether that be by 'gut' and 'feel' or some statistical model to asses the probability of an outcome.
+Many bettors have the ability to recognise value in a particular sports betting market, whether that be by 'gut' and 'feel' or some statistical model to asses the probability of an outcome.
 But once value has been identified, how much do you invest in that wager to make the most of that value while protecting your bankroll?

 But more to the point, it assumes equal value for each bet and additionally it expects equal odds being offered for each bet.
-Would you really want to bet the same percentage on a $1.70 favourite as a $3.50 outsider without any recognition of their respective value?
-The answer should clearly be no. Further, even if you only bet on $1.70 favourites, is the probability of each $1.70 favourite winning identical in each instance?
-In other words, does each $1.70 favourite offer the same value?
+Let's say that bookmaker bet365 are offering odds for a team to win of 1.70.
+Would you really want to bet the same percentage on a 1.70 favourite as a 3.50 outsider without any recognition of their respective value?
+The answer should clearly be no. Further, even if you only bet on 1.70 favourites, is the probability of each 1.70 favourite winning identical in each instance?
+In other words, does each 1.70 favourite offer the same value?
 It could be the case, but its unlikely.

 The Slice of the Pie strategy while offering a manner of managing your bankroll, fails to recognise value as a key part of a successful management strategy.
 Essentially, in the end, it will only manage the way you lose your money.